 As a general dentistry practice, we offer a wide variety of services to maintain and restore the oral health of our patients.
 Such general dentistry services include periodic exams, dental cleanings, x-rays, fillings, crowns, bridges, and removable prosthetics.

-One of the reasons we enjoy general dentistry is we delight in the relationships we build with our patients over the years as we forge strong friendships and are often allowed the privilege of seeing their children grow up!
+One of the reasons we enjoy general dentistry is we delight in the relationships we build with our patients.
+Over the years we forge strong friendships and are often allowed the privilege of seeing our patients' children grow up!

 Exams, Cleanings, X-rays